 There is so much more that I want to find out, and I see this blog post as the start of an ongoing dialogue.
 Does living in a colourful neighbourhood make people happier?
 Can colour really improve health and well-being?
 Does Bristol have more coloured houses than any other UK City?

 This final question led to a spin-off blog post investigating colourful neighbourhoods around the globe which you can read here.

 It’s no surprise that designing a new collection of textiles based on these houses was a joyful experience for me, with the biggest challenge being the limit on the number of colours I could use when working with my local mill.
 The final designs are intended to bring uplifting pops of colour into the homes of those who love these inspiring views as much as I do, and I’m delighted to share them with you ahead of schedule.
 Find out more here, and head to my online shop to check out the new collection.

-Angie Parker is a weaver, designer and colourist, based at BV Studios in Bedminster.
-She trained in rug weaving in the 1990’s and started her textile practice 6 years ago.
-Her latest collection of handwoven designs and small batch produced textiles has been launched ahead of schedule in September 2020.
+Angie Parker is a weaver, designer, and colourist, based at BV Studios in Bedminster.
+She trained in rug weaving in the 1990s and started her textile practice in 2014.
+Her latest collection of handwoven designs and small-batch-produced textiles are available in her online shop.
 Subscribers to her newsletter are the first to see new designs and also get access to special offers and exhibition news.
 Sign up here to keep in the loop.